Jagged Little Pill at the Theatre Royal

-The award-winning musical takes songs and lyrics from the groundbreaking album by Alanis Morissette that had kids screaming You Oughta Know at the top of their lungs in the ’90s.
-Australian actor, musician and TV presenter Natalie Bassingthwaighte will star in the lead role of Mary Jane Healy, the perfectly imperfect mother.
-Further casting details will be announced shortly.
+The pop musical takes songs and lyrics from the groundbreaking album by Alanis Morissette that had kids screaming You Oughta Know at the top of their lungs in the ’90s.
+Australian actor, musician and TV presenter Natalie Bassingthwaighte stars in the lead role of Mary Jane Healy, the perfectly imperfect mother.

 Though the album that catapulted Morissette to global success was released in 1995, the musical’s themes are grounded in what it means to be American today.
 It follows the story of a suburban family striving to hide the cracks beneath the surface when a troubling event shakes their community.